What Age Should You Buy Your Kids A Smartphone?

-Keep it simple.
 Consider buying a cell phone that dials only your contact number if and when kids need to come home.
 Prepaid cell phones can also let you limit call times and features, restrict Internet usage, prevent access to unwanted features, and monitor overall usage, and usage patterns.
 Cellphone security is a huge must for your children, so it is best to stress to them the importance of it and see if you can install specific security features to help keep them safe.
 There are interesting cell phone statistics about security that you may want to look into to see how to go about this.

 The decision on when and how to introduce a smartphone to a child isn’t an easy or straightforward one.
-However, by reminding yourself of the top cybersecurity facts and following a few simple guidelines, it becomes far easier to navigate— and far easier to help keep your kids safe online.
+However, by reminding yourself of the top cybersecurity facts and following a few simple guidelines, it becomes far easier to navigate- and far easier to help keep your kids safe online.

 For more from award-winning professional speaker Scott Steinberg, bestselling author of Parenting High-Tech Kids: The Ultimate Internet, Web, and Online Safety Guide, Millennial Marketing: Bridging the Generation Gap and Make Change Work for You: 10 Ways to Future-Proof Yourself, Fearlessly Innovate, and Succeed Despite Uncertainty, visit AKeynoteSpeaker.com.